mlandis/phyddle/docs/source/pipeline.rst

 This script has a few important features.
-First, the simulator is entirely reponsible for simulating the dataset.
+First, the simulator is entirely responsible for simulating the dataset.
 Second, the script assumes it will be provided a runtime argument (``args[1]``) to generate filenames for the training example and a batch size argument (``args[2]``) that determines how many simulated datasets will be generated when the script is run.
 Third, output